-At any temporary hearing in which there is a disputed issue of parenting, primary placement (custody), timesharing (visitation), or parental responsibility (shared or sole), child support, alimony, or attorney's fees both parties shall comply with Mandatory Financial Disclosure for temporary relief as required under Florida Family Law Rules of Procedure 12.285 (b).
-Ten (10) days prior to the hearing on a motion for temporary relief, a party seeking relief shall file a "Notice of Specific Relief Requested" and shall include a proposed visitation schedule, and the amount of child support, alimony and attorney's fees requested.
+At any temporary hearing in which there is a disputed issue of parenting, timesharing or parental responsibility (shared or sole), child support, alimony, or attorney's fees both parties shall comply with Mandatory Financial Disclosure for temporary relief as required under Florida Family Law Rules of Procedure 12.285 (b).
+Ten (10) days prior to the hearing on a motion for temporary relief, a party seeking relief shall file a "Notice of Specific Relief Requested" and shall include a proposed time-sharing plan, and the amount of child support, alimony and attorney's fees requested.